 Arrival & Departure

-The Discover Greenland adventure begins and ends at the Keflavik International Airport (KEF) in Rekjavik, Iceland.
+The East Greenland Arctic Adventure begins and ends at the Keflavik International Airport (KEF) in Reykjavik, Iceland.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
-Plan flights to arrive to Keflavik no later than 3:30pm on day 1 of the itinerary in order to participate in a mandatory group welcome briefing and dinner beginning at 5:30pm.
+Plan flights to arrive to Keflavik no later than 3:30pm on Day 1 of the itinerary in order to participate in a mandatory group welcome briefing and dinner beginning at 5:30pm.
 The transfer from the airport to your hotel near the Reykjavik harbor takes approximately 1 hour.

-Required internal group flights on day 2 and day 9 between Reykjavik and Kulusuk are not included in the fare of this trip; the helicopter flight from Kulusuk to Tasiilaq is also not included; estimated group flight and helicopter rates for 2022 are $1,995, to be confirmed upon booking.
+Required internal group flights on Day 2 and Day 9 between Reykjavik and Kulusuk are not included in the fare of this trip; the helicopter flight from Kulusuk to Tasiilaq is also not included; see the mandatory transfer package information listed in Exclusions.
 Travel by boat will substitute this helicopter transfer if necessary.